A Pro-Housing Plan for DC

 Dear DC Council Members,

 Washington, DC is facing a housing crisis.
 Rents increased 12% from September 2023 to September 2024 – higher than any major city in the United States.
-DC’s Housing Production Trust Fund recently stopped funding new developments, sending the affordable housing development market into a tailspin.
 While DC will hit its modest goal of 36,000 new units, permits for new units have fallen dramatically since the beginning of 2023.

-This downward trend exacerbates the existing shortage of affordable housing, leading to increased rents and displacement of long-term residents.
-Numerous studies have shown that increasing housing supply, including both affordable and market-rate housing, can help stabilize or reduce rents and prevent displacement.
+Fewer homes will increase rents and displacement of long-term residents.
+The best evidence demonstrates that increasing housing supply, including both affordable and market-rate housing, can help stabilize or reduce rents and prevent displacement.
+We strongly urge you to implement the following three policies through upcoming Comprehensive plan process:

 By adopting these measures, the DC Council can address the housing shortage, promote economic diversity, and ensure that Washington DC remains an inclusive and vibrant city for all.